gigennari/harena-manager/README.md

   * **User Login and Registration Flow**

       * *Video/GIF of a new institutional user logging in for the first time.*
+      * *Video/GIF of a professor user using a professor invite link.*
       * *Video/GIF of a guest user using a quest invite link.*

   * **Quest Creation and Management**